In "dream city" for Syria refugees, hope of return dims

 Around 500 Turkish employees will work in Kilis, including police, teachers and doctors.
 The freshly painted clinic will have x-ray machines and operating rooms.

-But for Syrians living here, the tall aluminum walls topped with barbed wire and the police watchtowers that loom above are a stark reminder that they are fleeing a nightmare.
+But for Syrians living here, the tall aluminium walls topped with barbed wire and the police watchtowers that loom above are a stark reminder that they are fleeing a nightmare.

 "I can move my left foot a little bit.
 I don't know what happens next.
 A few months ago I was protesting, now I try not to worry about the future," the 15-year-old boy said.